-15-2727 Development of Former Landfill Sites and Hazardous Sites
+15-2327 Development of Former Landfill Sites and Hazardous Sites

-A Conditional Use Permit shall be required for the development of all former Landfill Sites and other sites deemed hazardous, regardless of the proposed use.
-As part of the application, the applicant shall at a minimum, provide a geotechnical report that provides a complete analysis of on-site soil conditions, fault hazards, underground water conditions, and recommendations as well as a post-closure plan that outlines remediation measures.
-Applicants shall comply with all State and Federal regulations related to operation, post-closure remediation, and monitoring.
+A Conditional Use Permit shall be required for the development of all former Landfill Sites, regardless of the proposed use.
+As part of the application, the applicant shall at a minimum, provide a geotechnical report that provides a complete analysis of on-site soil conditions, fault hazards, underground water supplies and recommendations, as well as a post-closure plan that outlines remediation measures.

-15-2728 Drive-In and Drive-Through Facilities
+15-2328 Drive-In and Drive-Through Facilities